Pylons/pyramid/docs/narr/project.rst

 which holds very simple :app:`Pyramid` sample code.
 This is where you'll edit your application's Python code and templates.

-We created this project within an ``env`` virtualenv directory.
+We created this project within an ``env`` virtual environment directory.
 However, note that this is not mandatory.
 The project directory can go more or less anywhere on your filesystem.
-You don't need to put it in a special "web server" directory, and you don't need to put it within a virtualenv directory.
+You don't need to put it in a special "web server" directory, and you don't need to put it within a virtual environment directory.
 The author uses Linux mainly, and tends to put project directories which he creates within his ``~/projects`` directory.
 On Windows, it's a good idea to put project directories within a directory that contains no space characters, so it's wise to *avoid* a path that contains, i.e., ``My Documents``.
 As a result, the author, when he uses Windows, just puts his projects in ``C:\projects``.

 .. warning::